drobin04/Dashboardify/to-do.md

 * label somewhere telling someone they can write in something like 'lightgrey' for the background color, or pick from a dropdown?
 	* ideally a color splotch appears that can update in realtime (future luxury)

-### Add 'Setup' button to top row / menu
-Should appear for everyone for now.
-At some point in the future, will constrain visibility to only appear for users that have admin rights, once a method for defining those rights has been defined.

 ### Initial background image

 * Maybe setup a background image or individual widgets located under the main menu buttons, explaining what they are for, etc.